 Remember, refreshing your browser effectively ends your session, so it will also reset your defaults.

 This article describes the "out of the box" settings when you start interacting with Harmoni to create an analysis.

 In this article

 When you first create an analysis, the defaults are as follows:

-- Analysis with a cross-tab or grid - Will show counts for the total and percentages for all other elements in the down direction (rows).
+Shows counts for the Total and percentages for all other elements in the down direction (rows).

 a.
 Add/Replace calculation types